Association of Environmental Journalists was found by the decision of the Secretariat of the Union of Journalists of Russia in 2009.

-The aim of the “Youth Memorial” is to engage young people in social and political activities, and organising historical and educational activities to preserve the memory of the history of political repressions during the Soviet period.
+The aim of “Youth Memorial” is to engage young people in social and political activities, and organising historical and educational activities to preserve the memory of the history of political repressions during the Soviet period.

 Charitable Foundation “Open Medical Club” was founded in 2002.
 The mission of the foundation is to protect human rights in the medical care system.
-Since 2009, the foundation has been implementing the “Law and Health” program, supporting the eponymous information and consulting project www.health-rights.ru. and is actively engaged in advocacy activities.
+Since 2009, the foundation has been implementing the “Law and Health” programme supporting the eponymous information and consulting project and is actively engaged in advocacy activities.

 Equal Dialogue is a regional public organisation established in 2013 in Krasnodar, which is engaged in the prevention of socially significant diseases.
 The organisation helps to meet the needs of people with HIV/AIDS to improve the quality of their life.